Natchez White Crape Myrtle Trees

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting|

-How do I mulch Natchez Crape Myrtle?
+How often do I water my Natchez White Crape Myrtle?

-How do I prune Natchez Crape Myrtle?
+How do I prune my Natchez Crape Myrtle?